keejelo/EasyDialogBox/js/test/README.txt

 The new in this version is:

 - Created a "hide" method that can hide dialogbox: myObj.hide();
-  (It will still exist in DOM, but hidden)
-  This method also fires: myObj.onHide()
+  It will still exist in DOM, but hidden with css (display:none; and visibility:hidden;) This method also fires: myObj.onHide()